 How Long Do I Have to File a Racial Discrimination Claim?

-A racial discrimination claim under Title VII must be filed with the U.S. Equal Employment Opportunity Commission (EEOC) within 180 days of the discriminatory act or 300 days if a state or local law prohibits the alleged discrimination.
-After investigating your claim, the EEOC may issue you a right-to-sue notice, which authorizes you to file a lawsuit in federal court within 90 days of receiving the notice.
+To file a racial discrimination claim under Title VII, it must be submitted to the U.S. Equal Employment Opportunity Commission (EEOC).
+This needs to happen within 180 days of the discriminatory event.
+However, if a state or local law also forbids the discrimination you’re alleging, you have up to 300 days.
+Once your claim is investigated, the EEOC might give you a right-to-sue notice.
+This notice lets you file a lawsuit in federal court, but must be done within 90 days of getting it.

 You can also file a racial discrimination claim under Title VII or the FCRA with the Florida Commission on Human Relations (FCHR).
 You must do so within 365 days of the alleged discriminatory act.